lesslucifer/make-ts/README.md

 - **configName**: The field name in the JSON configuration that will be mapped to this field.
 The default is the same as the `fieldName`.

-- **make**: A custom factory function, allowing replacement of the entire conversion process for this field.
-More details are available at [Custom Factories](#custom-factories).
+- **make**: A custom factory function, allowing replacement the construction of this field's value.
+More details are available at [Field Custom Factory](#field-custom-factories).

 - **validation**: Custom validation for a field, with the signature `(field: FieldRecipeDesc, value: any) => boolean`.